Samia (play): Plot

 In act 4, the whole of which is in the lively trochaic tetrameter metre, Nikeratos takes pity on Chrysis: he escorts her into his house and takes a mediating role.
 However, like Demeas, he possesses only half the truth.
 He questions Moschion who informs Nikeratos that Demeas has evicted Chrysis and eagerly tries to hurry ahead the wedding plans despite the current turmoil.
 Demeas arrives and Moschion and Nikeratos both question him about Chrysis, they both wish for her to be returned to the house.
 However, Demeas’ unspoken assumption about Moschion and Chrysis having an affair causes him to become enraged yet again.
 Demeas then admits that he knows the child is Moschion's but again, does not mention Chrysis.
 This specific misunderstanding ignites a debate between the three men, with Nikeratos leaving to remove Chrysis from his house as he has been led to believe the same as Demeas.
 At this point Moschion admits to his seduction of Plangon to them and that the child is theirs.

 This revelation ends the conflict between Demeas and Moschion.
 However, Nikeratos returns after having seen his own daughter feeding the baby.
 Moschion flees the scene and Nikeratos, believing that his wife and daughter have turned against him in support of Chrysis, goes to kill them.
 Chrysis flees from his house carrying the baby and Demeas ushers her into his own.
 He then proceeds to placate Nikeratos and convinces him to proceed with the marriage as planned.

 In act 5, despite being reconciled with his adoptive father Moschion is upset that Demeas would think to accuse him of seducing Chrysis, he decides that he is going to leave Athens and join the military.
 However, after a comic scene with Parmenon, Demeas arrives and confronts Moschion, apologizing for the assumptions he made.
 Nikeratos also arrives and there is a brief altercation as the old man believes Moschion is trying to run away from the wedding.
 This is quickly put to rest and the marriage proceeds as planned.

+Theme

+The theme of this play is to view the relationship between the father and son.
+Despite Moschion not being the real son of Demeas, Demeas loves him as if he was his own.
+Despite all the misunderstandings, and Demeas wanting to throw Chrysis out, Demeas realizes that he misjudged and asks for forgiveness from Moschion, and Demeas decides to continue with the marriage.
+Menander is very fond of this type of relationship, as he is famous for quoting, “Father is he who raised the child, not he who sired it."
+He also uses this theme in other plays, such as Dyskolos.